Cameron Sherman

 The goal of this project was to introduce the fundamentals of Computer-Aided Design (CAD) and Computer-Aided Manufacturing (CAM) through hands-on experience with a Prusa MINI+ 3D Printer and PrusaSlicer software.
 The project was divided into three parts:

-1. Creating and printing a customized nameag using PrusaSlicer
+1. Creating and printing a customized nametag using PrusaSlicer

 2. Printing a second, more challenging test print (a torture test) to explore the limits of 3D printing.